rain64x/open-listings/docs/README.md

 ### A must configuration

-`.env` files hold secret keys and configurations which you want to hide.
+`.env` files hold secret keys and configurations that you want to hide.
 All other configurations should live in `/config/{NODE_env}.json` file.

 -  Create environment files